RenovatedSpark/WAC-Tracking/README.md

 This command runs the app in development mode.
 Open http://localhost:3000 to view it in the browser.

+## Struggles

+Was unable to access API, received the following error: "Access to fetch at 'https://uccc7nj764.execute-api.us-west-2.amazonaws.com/employees' from origin 'http://localhost:3000' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource."

+As a result, I just created mock data and used that rathe than focusing on the API issue.

+Had trouble with the onClick effect of saving the data into JSON file, found alternative to save 'Current' and 'Completed' jobs.

 # Backend Architecture

 ## Tech Stack